rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-12-08-3565e5255a7910bc-adjudication-order-in-respect-of-alternative-dealers-private-limited-in-the-matt.md

 source: sebi
 stocks: []
 tags:
-- adjudication-order
-- stock-options
-- market-manipulation
+- adjudication
 - artificial-volume
-- fraudulent-trading
-- pfutp-regulations
 - bse
+- illiquid-options
+- investigation
+- market-operations
+- regulatory-framework
 - reversal-trades
-- illiquid-options
+- stock-options
 title: Adjudication Order in respect of Alternative Dealers Private Limited in the matter of trading in Illiquid Stock Options at BSE
 ---